Skip to main content

 Journal Article

 2. Suchy Y, Mullen CM, Brothers S, Niermeyer MA (2020).
 Interpreting executive and lower-order error scores on the timed subtests of the Delis-Kaplan Executive Function System (D-KEFS) battery: Error analysis across the adult lifespan.
 J Clin Exp Neuropsychol, 42(10), 982-997.
-(Read full article)
+(Read full publication)

 3. Suchy Y, Brothers S, Mullen CM, Niermeyer MA (2020).
 Chronic versus recent expressive suppression burdens are differentially associated with cognitive performance among older adults.
 J Clin Exp Neuropsychol, 42(8), 834-848.
-(Read full article)
+(Read full publication)

-5. Hyer L, Scott C, Mullen CM, McKenzie LC, Robinson JS (2015).
+4. Hyer L, Scott C, Mullen CM, McKenzie LC, Robinson J (2015).
 Randomized double-blind placebo trial of duloxetine in perioperative spine patients.
-J Opioid Manag, 11(2), 147-55.
-(Read full article)
+Journal of opioid management, 11(2), 147-55.
+(Read full publication)

-7. Fouty HE, Mullen CM, Weitzner DS, Mulcahy DJ (2013).
+6. Fouty HE, Mullen CM, Weitzner DS, Mulcahy D (2013).
 Correcting for gender on the Cognistat Judgment subtest.
-Appl Neuropsychol Adult, 20(2), 152-4.
-(Read full article)
+Applied neuropsychology.
+Adult, 20(2), 152-4.
+(Read full publication)